vchan2/vchan2.github.io/2022DiscreteMath.md

 -->

   * Week of Apr.
 24
     * Tuesday, Apr.
-25: 3.4, Tarski world puzzles II
+25: Work period
     * Thursday, Apr.
-27: Tarski world-like puzzles
+27: Work period
   * Week of May.
 1
     * Tuesday, May.
-2: Chapter 3 test
+2: Work period
     * Thursday, May.
-4: 4.1
+4: Work period
+  * Week of May.
+8
+    * Tuesday, May.
+9: Work period
+    * Thursday, May.
+11: 3.4, Tarski world puzzles II
+  * Week of May.
+15
+    * Tuesday, May.
+16: Tarski world-like puzzles
+    * Thursday, May.
+18: Chapter 3 test

 ---